 There are two things to consider if you wish to install luxury vinyl plank flooring over hardwood:

-- Be sure to select vinyl planks that don’t require gluing, stapling, or nailing to the hardwood subfloor.
+- Be sure to select vinyl planks that do not require gluing, stapling, or nailing to the hardwood subfloor.
 So that it can be replaced or removed without harming the original hardwood.

 - The other important consideration is the condition of your hardwood.
 Installing Vinyl flooring over a structurally compromised floor is not an appropriate solution, and further steps will be needed to ensure that your new vinyl flooring is well installed over the hardwood one.